 Caesarea´s Roman Port: A Unique Way to Construct the Southern Breakwater

 On the southern breakwater, barge construction was used.
 The southern side of Caesarea´s Roman Port was much more exposed than the northern side, requiring sturdier breakwaters.
-Instead of using the double planked method filled with rubble, the architects sank barges filled with layers of pozzolana concrete and lime sand mortar.
+Instead of using the double planked method filled with rubble, the architects sank barges filled with pozzolana concrete and lime sand mortar layers.
 The barges were similar to boxes without lids and were constructed using mortise and tenon joints.
 In fact, the same technique was used in ancient boats; to ensure they remained watertight.
 The barges were ballasted with 0.5 meters of pozzolana concrete and floated out to their position.
 With alternating layers, pozzolana-based and lime-based concrete were hand-placed inside the barge to sink it and fill it up to the surface.